 Personal Injury Claims Calculator – This is our updated guide on how much you could claim for an accident in Scotland.

 This link takes you to the website for the Scottish Courts and Tribunals Service.
 Find out more about going to court, as well as news relating to sentencing, taking action, and much more.

 This link explains the new compulsory pre-action protocol.
-It outlines the steps that need to be followed once proceedings have been raised for a high or low-value personal injury claim.
+It outlines the steps to be followed once proceedings have been raised for a high or low-value personal injury claim.

 This link takes you to the Citizens Advice website for Scotland, which explains various elements about personal injuries in Scotland.
-This includes making a complaint, the Criminal Injuries Compensation Authority, and much more.
+So, this includes making a complaint, the Criminal Injuries Compensation Authority, and much more.